By Matt Degen

 The Compass Trailhawk is much more than just an appearance package.
 Thanks to a 20:1 crawl ratio, Rock mode, an extra inch of ground clearance, off-road tires, and skid plates, it has impressive off-road capabilities.
 All-wheel-drive rivals pale in comparison on the dirt.

-The Compass employs a turbocharged 2.0-liter 4-cylinder engine making 200 hp and 221 lb-ft, which is on the more muscular side for this subcompact SUV class.
+The Compass employs a turbocharged 2.0-liter 4-cylinder engine making 200 hp and 221 lb-ft, which is muscular among subcompact SUVs.
 An 8-speed automatic transmission sends this to a standard all-wheel-drive system.
 Maximum towing capacity is 2,000 pounds — better than the class average.

 Jeep’s new-vehicle warranty lasts three years or 36,000 miles, whichever comes first.
 Powertrains are covered for five years or 60,000 miles, which is typical among mainstream manufacturers.
 Jeep also includes free scheduled maintenance for the first three years.

-The Compass earned an overall score of four stars out of a possible five from the National Highway Traffic Safety Administration (NHTSA).
+The 2025 Compass earned an overall score of four stars out of a possible five from the National Highway Traffic Safety Administration (NHTSA), so that score will likely carry over.
 It hasn’t been tested fully by the Insurance Institute for Highway Safety (IIHS).
 Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection, plus blind-spot monitoring with rear cross-traffic alert.

 Curb Weight | 3620 lbs. | ||